adamsubtract/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-A terminal mortgage calculator built Java
+A terminal mortgage calculator built with Java